A Sport Fishing Licence is required by anyone intending to sport fish in Nunavut other than a beneficiary of the Nunavut Agreement.

 Nunavut Resident: A Canadian citizen or permanent resident who has resided continuously in Nunavut for a period of three months immediately preceding the day they begin to fish.

-Non-resident: A person other than a Nunavut Resident or a Resident Canadian.
+Non-resident: A person other than a Nunavut Resident or a Canadian Resident.

-*A 3-day licence is valid for 3 consecutive days commencing on the date stated on the licence.
+*A 3-day licence is valid for three consecutive days commencing on the date stated on the licence.

-- NUNAVUT Residents and Resident Canadians under 16 years of age
+- Nunavut Residents and Canadian Residents under 16 years of age or over 65

 - Non-residents under the age of 16 who are accompanied by a person who holds a Sport Fishing Licence